-Having entered the 2012 UCI Para-cycling World Track Championships without much fanfare, Simone Kennedy produced one of the most remarkable international debuts in recent history.
-The Sydney-based track star stunned her competition in Los Angeles, winning gold medals in the 500m time trial and 3km individual pursuit, announcing herself as a track cycling star.
+Having entered the 2012 UCI Para-cycling Track World Championships in Carson, USA without much fanfare, Simone Kennedy produced one of the most remarkable international debuts in recent history, with the Sydney-based Para-cyclist winning gold in the 500m time trial and 3km individual pursuit.

-While her teachers may have given her the push she needed to explore opportunities in Para-sport, she says it was watching the Beijing 2008 Paralympic Games as a 15-year-old that she set her heart on a career as an athlete.
-She recalls being inspired by not only those with the same disability type as hers, but by athletes with a higher level of impairment which gave her the confidence to join the Junior Development Program.
+While her teachers gave her the push she needed to explore opportunities in Para-sport, she says that it was while watching the 2008 Paralympic Games that she set her heart on a career in Paralympic sport.
+Simone recalls that seeing athletes with a higher level of impairment than hers compete at the Games gave her the confidence to join the Parramatta Junior Development Program.

-Away from cycling, Simone enjoys playing golf, reading the autobiographies of her sporting heroes and is studying for Bachelor of Sports Coaching and Administration at the Australian College of Physical Education in Sydney.
+Away from cycling, Simone enjoys playing golf and reading about her sporting heroes.
+She is currently studying for a Bachelor of Sports Coaching and Administration at the Australian College of Physical Education in Sydney.

-In 10 years time, she hopes to have a few more Paralympic Games and medals under her belt and to have a fulfilling career as a sports coach.
+In 10 years’ time, she hopes to have a few more Paralympic Games and medals under her belt and to be working as a sports coach.